-For those who suffer age discrimination, serious financial decline often accompanies a job lost or a job not offered.
-The experience of four former administrators at Rutgers University illustrates the difficulty of valuable, well paid workers who become disposable with age.
+For those who suffer age discrimination, serious financial decline often accompanies a job loss or a job not offered.
+The experience of four former administrators at Rutgers University illustrates the difficulty of valuable, well-paid workers who become disposable with age.

 For many people aged 40 and older, the Great Recession and its aftermath mean unemployment.
 Workers at midlife or older lucky enough to find re-employment after losing a career-level job must often adjust to a substantially lower salary.

 At Rutgers, a lawsuit against that institution by former administrative employees alleges the following:

 - All four individuals were dismissed after Gregory S. Jackson, current chief-of-staff to the university president, was given authority over career services at the institution.
 Of the three employees who had a regular evaluation, each received good job appraisals until Mr. White arrived.
 Thereafter, the evaluations—and the job security—of each administrator diminished.